rdf-pipeline/framework/trunk/ReadMe.txt

 # http://perl.apache.org/docs/2.0/api/Apache2/RequestIO.html
 # and Apache2::RequestIO extends Apache2::RequestRec:
 # http://perl.apache.org/docs/2.0/api/Apache2/RequestRec.html

+11/11/11: Thinking about how to rewrite FileNodeHandler to be closer to a generic NodeHandler.

 11/10/11: It looks like the main body of Chain.pm (outside of any functions) is executed once when a request comes in